The Burma Regiment

-The Burma Regiment was formed in India on 1st October 1942, mainly from non-Burmese survivors of the retreat from Burma.
-Composition was personnel of the 7th and 8th Battalions Burma Rifles (the men for these battalions originally largely having been found from the Burma Frontier Force and the Burma Military Police), units of the Burma Frontier Force and the Burma Military Police.
+The Regiment was formed in India on 1st October 1942, mainly from non-Burmese survivors of the retreat from Burma.
+Composition was personnel of the 7th and 8th Battalions, The Burma Rifles (the men for these battalions originally largely having been found from the Burma Frontier Force and the Burma Military Police), units of the Burma Frontier Force and the Burma Military Police.
 The men were all Indian.
 The Burma Frontier Force was abolished.

-Prior to this, a of number of companies had been detached to on escort duties in the frontier areas and it was proposed to form an escort battalion from these (details not available).
+Prior to this, a number of companies had been detached to on escort duties in the frontier areas and it was proposed to form an escort battalion from these (details not available).

 The initial plan was to raise seven battalions.
 These were:

-A further unit, 10th (Training) Battalion, Burma Regiment (Burma Army Regimental Centre), was also formed.
+A further unit, the 10th (Training) Battalion, Burma Regiment (Burma Army Regimental Centre), was also formed.
 It was nominated to serve as the depot for the Burma Regiment and other Burma Army units not provided with any other parent depot.

-The regiment began forming at Hoshiarpur.
-Two brigades were formed to command the battalions of the new regiment, the 2nd and 5th Burma Brigades.
+The Regiment began forming at Hoshiarpur.
+Two brigades were formed to command the battalions of the new regiment, the 2nd and 5th Burma Infantry Brigades.
 Of the six new infantry battalions of the Burma Regiment being formed it was expected that only one would be ready for active service by 1st December 1942, if sufficient equipment were made available.
 The readiness of the remaining battalions was dependent on equipment, training and stores.

 The class composition of each of the battalions was intended to be consistent, based on: one company of Gurkhas; one of Punjabi Mussalmen; on of Sikhs; one mixed; and a mixed HQ company.
 However the 1st Battalion was made up of almost 50% Sikhs and 50% Punjabi Mussalmen.
 The 4th Battalion later became 100% Gurkha.